mobily-enterprises/simpleschema/README.md

 ## What castAndCheck() does

-The `castAndCheck()` function takes as parameters 1) The object to manipulate 2) An array which will be populated with errors 3) An `options` object that will be passed to the functions.
+The `castAndCheck()` function takes as parameters 1) The object to manipulate 2) An array which will be populated with errors if necessary 3) An `options` object.

 The function first of all takes the passed object and casts its values to the right type for the schema.
 This means that `"10"` (the string) will become `10` (the number) if the type is "number".